INS Chennai: Cooperative Engagement Capability

 On 15 May 2019, INS Chennai along with INS Kochi participated in the maiden cooperative engagement firing through the employment of the full Joint Taskforce Coordination (JTC) mode which implements the MRSAM / Barak 8 'Cooperative Engagement' operating mode.
-The maiden tests of indigenous Extended Range Anti-Submarine Rockets were conducted on INS Chennai on April 3, 2023.
+The maiden tests of indigenous Extended Range Anti-Submarine Rockets were conducted on INS Chennai on 3 April 2023.

 Operation Sankalp: 2023-24 anti-piracy patrols

-Against the backdrop of the increasing attacks on commercial ships transiting the Red Sea, the Gulf of Aden, and the Arabian Sea by the end of 2023, the Indian Navy stated on December 31, 2023, that it had substantially enhanced maritime surveillance efforts in Central and North Arabian Sea by deploying the P-8I Neptune MPA and the SeaGuardian drones.
+Against the backdrop of the increasing attacks on commercial ships transiting the Red Sea, the Gulf of Aden, and the Arabian Sea by the end of 2023, the Indian Navy stated on 31 December 2023, that it had substantially enhanced maritime surveillance efforts in Central and North Arabian Sea by deploying the P-8I Neptune MPA and the SeaGuardian drones.
 Following attacks on two merchant vessels, MV Ruen and MV Chem Pluto, anti piracy patrols were enhanced with a naval task force.
 MV Ruen was hijacked (later rescued by INS Kolkata), while MV Chem Pluto sustained drone hits and made it into Indian waters.
 The Indian Navy deployed a large flotilla of destroyers to safeguard international security including INS Kolkata, INS Kochi, INS Mormugao, INS Chennai and INS Visakhapatnam.
 The INS Kolkata is deployed in the Red Sea, INS Kochi is deployed by the south of Yemen's Socotra Island, INS Mormugao is in the west Arabian Sea with INS Chennai in the central Arabian Sea.
 INS Visakhapatnam was also moved to patrol the north Arabian Sea.

 On 4 January 2024, the cargo vessel MV Lila Norfolk sailing from Port Du Aco in Brazil and bound for Khalifa Bin Salman in Bahrain was hijacked by pirates 460 nautical miles east off Somalia.
 It had sent a message indicating boarding by around five to six unknown armed personnel.
 Of the 21 crew members, 15 were Indian and the other 6 hailed from the Philippines.
 INS Chennai was deployed to render assistance while a maritime patrol aircraft overflew the vessel the next morning and established contact with the vessel.
 On 5 January 2024, after providing warnings, the MARCOS commandos from the INS Chennai boarded the ship to rescue all crew members.
 The pirates had abandoned ship prior to the boarding.

-Following a lengthy patrol, Chennai returned to the Port of Chennai on February 16 to participate in exercise MILAN 2024.
+Following a lengthy patrol, Chennai returned to the Port of Chennai on 16 February to participate in exercise MILAN 2024.

+IFR-2026

+INS Chennai participated at the International Fleet Review 2026 held at Visakapatanam.